sandeep007734/sandeep007734/README.md

 - 👋 Hi, I’m @sandeep007734 aka Sandeep Kumar
 - 👀 I’m interested in operating system, architecture, and compilers.
-- 🌱 I’m currently learning IIT Delhi
+- 🌱 I’m currently a research scientist at Intel Labs, Bangalore, India.
-- 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me just send a mail on sandeep007734@gmail.com

 <!---